tkolhar/Shop/README.md

 # Shop
 Shop Product Assignment Ethoca
-Steps to set up and run the tests
+Steps to set up and run the tests.
+Please feel free to check ListOfTestCases.docx to find more test cases documentated.

 Test Automation Framework Shopping Application:
 Development Tools Used: